-The maximum number of Common Shares subject to grants of options under the Option Plan at December 31, 2019 was limited to 3,913,500 (or 9.4% of the outstanding Common Shares on that date), of which options exercisable for 1,639,100 Common Shares (or 4.0% of the outstanding Common Shares) had been granted and were outstanding at December 31, 2019.
-At December 31, 2019 under the Option Plan, options which were exercisable for 1,584,900 Common Shares (or 3.8% of the outstanding Common Shares) had been exercised or expired and options exercisable for 54,750 Common Shares were cancelled and returned to the pool of options available to be granted.
-Accordingly, options exercisable for 689,500 Common Shares (or 1.7% of the outstanding Common Shares) were available for granting at that date.
+The maximum number of Common Shares subject to grants of options under the Option Plan at December 31, 2020 was limited to 3,913,500 (or 9% of the outstanding Common Shares on that date), of which options exercisable for 1,883,112 Common Shares (or 4.3% of the outstanding Common Shares) had been granted and were outstanding at December 31, 2020.
+At December 31, 2020 under the Option Plan, options which were exercisable for 1,879,138 Common Shares (or 4.3% of the outstanding Common Shares) had been exercised or expired and options exercisable for 58,500 Common Shares were cancelled and returned to the pool of options available to be granted.
+Accordingly, options exercisable for 151,250 Common Shares (or 0.3% of the outstanding Common Shares) were available for granting at that date.
 In the event of the death of an optionee while in the employment, or as an officer, of FirstService or a subsidiary prior to the end of the term of the option, the optionee's legal representative may exercise the option for a period of one year following the death of the optionee or the expiry of the term of the option, whichever is earlier.
 In the event that an employee optionee resigns, is removed as an officer or is discharged for "cause" as an employee of FirstService or a subsidiary, the option will in all respects cease and terminate.
-In the event an optionee's employment is otherwise terminated by FirstService or a subsidiary, such optionee may exercise the option for a period of 30 days following the effective date of termination or the expiry of the term of the option, whichever is earlier.
+In the event an optionee's employment is otherwise terminated by FirstService or a subsidiary, such optionee may exercise the option for a period of 30 days following the effective date of termination (subject to extension by the Board) or the expiry of the term of the option, whichever is earlier.